 Discovering Food and Beverage Insights From Consumer’s Perspective

-There are other ways to discover new market trends.
+There are other ways to get food industry insights.
 Plus, if you want to leverage customer pain points, you need to first understand what beverage or food consumers need and what they are talking about.

 1. Monitoring negative feedback: You can monitor the negative feedback from consumers.
-When you see a negative incident or situation occur, you must be on top of it fast or someone else will be.
+When you see an adverse incident or situation occur, you must be on top of it or someone else will be.
 Several social intelligence tools give smart alerts and early warnings to help you monitor possible threats you weren’t aware of.

 2. Monitoring conversations around allergies: In a survey recently conducted by the FSA in the UK, 23% of people with allergies generally complain on social media about food businesses they encountered that didn’t offer allergy warnings or information.

-Leveraging f&b data analytics to discover new food and beverage insights is the future of the F&B industry.
-Make sure you have the right business support to get the most updated insights.
+The future of the food industry lies in leveraging f&b data analytics to gain a fresh perspective.
+Make sure you have the right business support to get the most updated food industry insights.

 Ranjana works as the Lead Research Analyst for Spoonshot.
 Her past experience includes working with a major global market research company, specializing in food and drink trends.
 She has also worked with major publications as a writer and editor.